 Popular Skills for Vice President (VP) & General Counsel

-Job skills reported by VPs and General Counsels are limited.
+Survey results show that VPs and General Counsels use a fair number of skills.
 Most notably, skills in Intellectual Property, Litigation Case Management, Regulatory Compliance, and Contract Negotiation are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Legal Compliance and Contract Negotiation.
-The majority of those who know Contract Negotiation also know Intellectual Property (IP).
+Skills that are correlated to lower pay, on the other hand, include Legal Compliance.
+Most people experienced in Contract Negotiation also know Intellectual Property (IP).

 Pay by Experience Level for Vice President (VP) & General Counsel

 Median of all compensation (including tips, bonus, and overtime) by years of experience.